hanseaston/pandemic-produce-delivery-project/README.md

 # Contributing

 The previous parts help you set up the project.
-Please refer to the [**CONTRIBUTING.md**](/CONTRIBUTING.md) if you would like to take a further to contribute!
+Please refer to the [**CONTRIBUTING.md**](/CONTRIBUTING.md) if you would like to take a further step to contribute!

 # Special Thanks